Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-The x-axis of Figure~\ref{fig:mod1_var_ratio} is somewhat unusual as it is the protein Fano Factor, defined as $\Vhat{P/V}/\Ehat{P/V}$.
+The $x$-axis of Figure~\ref{fig:mod1_var_ratio} is somewhat unusual as it is the protein Fano Factor, defined as $\Vhat{P/V}/\Ehat{P/V}$.
 It is used because the proportion of variance added by the random partition shows a remarkable clear dependence to the Fano Factor: proteins with a low Fano Factor are particularly more impacted.
-Note that rare proteins also tend to have low Fano factor (see Figure~\ref{fig:S_mod1-FanoFactor}), the global tendency remains the same with having the average production as an x-axis, even if this dependence is less strong (see Figure~\ref{fig:S_mod1-VarRatioVsMean}).
+Note that rare proteins also tend to have low Fano factor (see S1 Fig (B)), the global tendency remains the same with having the average production as an x-axis, even if this dependence is less strong (see S1 Fig (C)).

-In order to explain this clear dependence on the Fano factor, a simplified model, that only focuses on the partition effect without considering the volume growth, has been analyzed (details in Section~\ref{subsec:S_mod1_simple_model_partition} of the Appendix).
+In order to theoretically explain this clear dependence on the Fano factor, another simplified model, that focuses only on the partition effect without considering volume growth, has been analyzed (details in Section~1.5 of S1~Appendix).
 Its predictions are shown in blue dotted line of the main Figure~\ref{fig:mod1_var_ratio}.
 It globally predicts the proportion of noise that can be attributed to the random partitioning.
 It confirms that this effect is only significant for proteins with very low Fano factor.
-It also shows that it is unlikely that the variance observed for a given gene can mainly be attributed to random partitioning.

-Analogously to the dual reporter technique, we can decompose, using the environmental state decomposition, the variance of each protein $\Vhat{P/V}$ into the two terms $\Vhatt{P/V}{int}$ and $\Vhatt{P/V}{ext}$ that would respectively represent the intrinsic and extrinsic contribution to the protein variance (see Subsection~\ref{methods:Intrinsic extrinsic} of Materials and Methods).
-In this model, as the only external environment considered is the cell cycle, the variance of each protein $\Vhat{P/V}$ can be decomposed into the sum of